Cabinet of Canada: Composition

-King-in-Council
+Governor-in-Council

-The Government of Canada, formally referred to as His Majesty's Government, is defined by the constitution as the King acting on the advice of his Privy Council; what is technically known as the King-in-Council or, sometimes, the Governor-in-Council, referring to the governor general as the King's stand-in.
+The Government of Canada, formally referred to as His Majesty's Government, is defined by the constitution as the King acting on the advice of his Privy Council; what is technically known as the Governor-in-Council, referring to the governor general as the King's delegate.
 However, the Privy Council—composed mostly of former members of parliament, current and former chief justices of Canada, and other elder statesmen—rarely meets in full; as the stipulations of responsible government require that those who directly advise the monarch and governor general on how to exercise the Royal Prerogative be accountable to the elected House of Commons, the day-to-day operation of government is guided only by a sub-group of the Privy Council made up of individuals who hold seats in Parliament.
 This body of ministers of the Crown is the Cabinet, which has come to be the council in the phrase King-in-Council.

 In the context of constitutional monarchy and responsible government, the ministerial advice tendered is typically binding; though, it is important to note that the royal prerogative belongs to the Crown, not to any of the ministers, and the royal and viceregal figures may unilaterally use these powers in exceptional constitutional crisis situations.
 There are also a few duties which must be specifically performed by, or bills that require assent by, the King.
-Royal assent has never been denied to a law passed by the federal Parliament.
+Royal assent has never been denied to a bill passed by the federal Parliament.

 One of the main duties of the Crown is to appoint as prime minister the individual most likely to maintain the confidence of the House of Commons; this is usually the leader of the political party with a plurality of seats in that house.
 But, when no party or coalition holds a majority (referred to as a hung parliament), or similar scenario, the governor general's judgment about the most suitable candidate for prime minister must be brought into play.
 The prime minister thereafter heads the Cabinet.
 The King is informed by his viceroy of the acceptance of the resignation of a prime minister and the swearing-in of a new ministry and he remains fully briefed through regular communications from his Canadian ministers and holds audience with them whenever possible.